Electricity Planning

 • Reducing winter demand for power.

-In 2019, Yukon Energy completed its 10-Year Renewable Electricity Plan.
+In 2020, Yukon Energy completed its 10-Year Renewable Electricity Plan.
 Through this work we learned many valuable lessons, including that large-scale renewable projects require strong partnerships with First Nations to be successful.
 We also know that government funding is necessary for these projects to keep electricity rates affordable for Yukoners.

 OUR PATH FORWARD

-Building new generation resources takes time to plan, design, and build.
+Building new power generation resources takes time to plan, design, and build.
 We recognize that some generation resources we need to fill the winter gap can be built more quickly than others.
-For now, we continue to rent diesel generators each winter to meet peak demands for power during emergencies until new projects can be completed.
+For now, we continue to rent diesel generators each winter to meet peak demands for power until new projects can be completed.
 This is why we are taking a two-step approach to our next phase of energy planning in the Yukon.

 We are focusing on our plans for the short-term: